-REPORTING OF GRADES
+REPORTING OF GRADES BY THE FACULTY

-Grades are reported by course instructors by term and are due in the Registrar's Office 48 hours following the final examination.
+Grades are reported by course instructors by term and are due in the Office of Admissions and Registrar 48 hours following the final examination.
 Final grades cannot be withheld nor can reporting of them be deferred.
 Absence from a final examination should be reported as "EP," if a postponed examination has been authorized in accordance with the "Postponement of Final Examination Procedures" set forth in this catalog.